IvanSvyshch/CursorHW1-Introduction/README.md

-- 👋 Hi, I’m @IvanSvyshch
+- 👋 Hi, I’m Ivan Svyshch
-- 👀 I’m interested in ...
+- 👀 I’m interested in knowledge
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- ✨ I want to cooperate with everyone who is interested in programming :-)
-- 📫 How to reach me ...
+- 📫 How to reach me ivansvyshch@gmail.com

 <!---
 IvanSvyshch/IvanSvyshch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.